 How to take a (proper) Holiday

-Last week I got back from my summer holiday – 2 weeks camping in Cornwall and Shropshire and then few days with my family in Snowdonia.
-Over the years I’ve learned that taking a “proper” holiday (as opposed to a “working” holiday – I love to take those too) twice each year is absolutely essential for giving me the clarity and energy I need run my business for the rest of the year.
+Over the years I’ve learned that taking a “proper” holiday twice a year is absolutely essential for giving me the energy, clarity and focus that I need to run my business for the rest of the year.
 Yet each year I’m amazed at the number of people who tell me they don’t take holidays because they don’t have the time – some business owners have confided that it has been years since they took more than a weekend off.

-But here’s the thing – working consistently with no breaks is no way to run a business – or treat your very best business asset (that’s you).
-So I thought I’d share with you my tips on how to take a “proper” holiday (by “proper” holiday I mean one where you switch off from business completely and give your mind, body and spirit a chance to rest and recharge).
+But here’s the thing – working consistently with no breaks is no way to run a business – and no way to treat your most important business asset (that’s you).
+So here are my tips on how to take a “proper” holiday.

 For me a “proper” holiday is not so much about where I go or what activities I do when I get there.
-It’s primarily a chance to rest and fully recuperate my energy – and in particular give my brain a chance to slow down from juggling all the different strands involved in running a busy business.
+It’s more about taking time to rest and fully recoup my energy – and most importantly giving my brain a chance to slow down from juggling all the different strands involved in running a busy business.

-Because the success of my business ultimately depends on my having the energy to do my work, and the sharpness and clarity of thought to help my clients and members with their business challenges.
-Taking time to rest is as important to me as any other business activity like marketing or sales.
+The success of my business ultimately depends on my having the energy to do my work, and the sharpness and clarity of thought to help my clients and members with their business challenges.
+For that reason taking time to rest is as important to me as any other business activity like marketing or sales.

 But I didn’t always do this.
-There have been many times when I felt I was too busy to take a holiday – but if I could go back in time a few years I would definitely take more holidays as I used to spend far too much of my feeling tired and not operating at my best.
+There have been many many times when I have felt I was too busy to take a holiday – but if I could go back in time to earlier in my business I would definitely take more holidays as I used to spend far too much of my time feeling tired and not operating at my best.

-So in case you are anything like I used to be I thought I’d share my recipe for a “proper” holiday
+So in case you are anything like I used to be here’s my “recipe” for a “proper” holiday

 1. Block it out in advance

 One of the hardest parts of taking a holiday used to be that I didn’t have the space in my diary to take one without cancelling launches, programmes or clients, or reneging on commitments.
-I’ve learned that it’s essential to block the time out in advance – and then you can book in your client sessions and meetings around it.
-And of course be disciplined about saying “No” to anything that falls into that period.
-(That said I once delayed the start of a holiday by 2 days because I was invited to speak at a conference alongside some of my business heroes – so do be pragmatic – you don’t want to say no the the big opportunity you’ve just worked for 3 years to make happen!).
+I’ve learned that it’s essential to block the time out in advance – and then book in your client sessions and meetings around it.
+And of course this also means being disciplined about saying “No” to anything that falls into that period.
+(That said I once delayed the start of a holiday by 2 days because I was invited to speak at a conference alongside some of my business heroes – so do be pragmatic – you don’t want to say no to the big opportunity you’ve just worked for 3 years to make happen!).

-Oh, and when the time comes actually go!
+Oh, and when the time comes – actually go!
 This is easier when you are holidaying with family or friends as you won’t want to let them down.
-When the times comes if you feel you are too busy to go (yup, this has been me plenty of times) just shut down the computer and stick to your commitment.
-All those things that seem so important I can’t afford to take a break, just don’t seem such a big deal two weeks later once I’m refreshed and clearer thinking.
+It also helps if you’ve booked a flight.
+When the time comes if you feel you are too busy to go (yup, this has definitely been me) just shut down the computer and stick to your commitment.
+All those things that seem so important I can’t afford to take a break from just don’t seem such a big deal two weeks later once I’m refreshed and clearer thinking with a healthier perspective.

 2. Have an email embargo

-The best way to have a complete mental break from work is to put your out of office on your inbox, or leave someone keeping an eye on your emails – and walk away.
+The best way to have a complete mental break from work is to put your “out of office” on your inbox and walk away.
+Or if that makes you nervous, then leave someone keeping an eye on your emails.

 One reason people find it hard to avoid checking emails (or social media messages) is the fear that there might be something urgent waiting that you can’t afford to miss.
 Here are a few suggestions: